Skip Navigation or Skip to Content

 Instructor: Valerie Vadala Homer

 Explore how to read and understand poetry through analysis of works ranging from the classics to the contemporary.
-Learn ways to use other’s poems as inspiration for your own writing.
 Join for a fun and inspiring journey featuring poems from Emily Dickinson, Billy Collins, Mary Oliver and many more.
+Required text: "The Poetry Reader: An Anthology" by Mark Yakich

 • Public Speaking for Storytellers